medizininformatik-initiative/Projectathon7-VHF-DataSHIELD/README.md

 The structure of the exported data is [separately described](./documentation/Structure-of-Import-Data.md).
 Don't change the file structure of the two generated data files

 ### 2.2 Data import
 DataSHIELD internally manages data in projects.
 A project is basically a "container" for data, such as a database.
 The projects should be uniquely named; this is mandatory.
 Each project consists of tables managing the data in tabular format.
 Each table needs to be uniquely named within a project.
+Since we will use the name "VHF" for real data and "vhf-test" for executing tests using the delivered test data, there should be no other project available with these names in your OPAL server.
+The data import script already checks this before data is imported.

 The project name and the table names for this projectathon are pre-specified. **Please do not change them!** Both, the project name ("VHF") and all table names ("Patient", "Condition", and "Diagnosis") need to be harmonized over all partners participating a joint (distributed) analysis.

-If you already use the project name "VHF", come back to us by raising an issue.
+The data import script comes with three modes of operation, i.e., import types.
+The import types are
+1. **Batch data import**: All data is uploaded at once which is suitable for many use cases.
+It is the standard import type.
+2. **Chunked data import**: Data is partitioned into chunks and uploaded partition by partition.
+This import type is specifically for large data volumes.
+Apply this in case you encounter problems when uploading data.
+Internally, the chuck size is set to 10,000; you can adapt it in this [script](./opal-import/ds-data-import-functions.R).
+3. **Manual data import**: If you completely unfamiliar or you want to do the data import over the user interface of the OPAL server.
+The data importer only prepares data for the import process and saves them into data files, one for each OPAL table of the project.
+You can then use the generated files to directly upload them over the user interface.
+Before you should create the tables by using table-specific [dictionaries](./opal-import/dictionaries).

-The data import script does the following:
+Usually, the data import script does the following:
 - it loads the data from the two CSV files listed above.
-- transforms the data into three internal tables (called DataFrames)
+- transforms the data into internal tables (called DataFrames)
 - creates the project VHF in your OPAL server
 - creates the three tables Patient, Condition, and Diagnosis
 - saves the data into the three tables